Blind Child Healed

 That afternoon, as I recall, I was doing some typing in a nearby office and she came in to borrow a pen I think it was.
 We got to talking a bit – and then she asked me if I were a “Salvation army lass” and I replied ‘no, I was a student of Christian Science.
 She was quiet, and then asked me if sometime I would like to hear about her own encounter with Mrs. Eddy – I immediately replied with much eagerness that I would! and she said that she would come back when I’d finished my work and tell me about it – and also she said she didn’t often relate it to others, because she had known it was something to be cherished and lived, and not talked “about” – So – she related best as I can remember this way:

-She had been born of a Negroe father and Indian mother – and they lived in the poor Section of Boston.
+[Her father was African American and her mother was Indian]** – and they lived in the poor Section of Boston.
 Evidently to earn money the mother used her talent for needlework and dressmaking – and each day she would take her little Blind daughter to the nearby Baptist Church – where several other seamstresses did sewing for wealthier ladies.

 One day Mrs. Eddy came to their church – perhaps bringing some sewing or talking with them about Christian Science – But she spied the little blind black girl sitting in the corner, where her mother would put her until the day’s work was done.